On quasi-hereditary algebras: Introduction

 \section{Introduction}

-Quasi-hereditary algebras are an important class of algebras.
-However, to establish if an algebra is quasi-hereditary or not is, in general, a difficult problem.
-In this paper we give an explicit criterion to determine whether a monomial algebra is quasi-hereditary.
-Based on this results, we give a sufficient condition to determine whether any finite dimensional algebra is quasi-hereditary.
-Although quasi-hereditary algebras originally were defined in Lie theory in connection with Lusztig's conjecture \cite{CPS}, beginning with \cite{DR} in the early 1990s, a purely algebraic approach to the study of such algebras has emerged.
-Since \cite{DR}, the algebraic study of quasi-hereditary algebras has evolved as an active area of research with exciting new results appearing in recent years, for example, \cite{BLvdB, HP, I, IR, RvdB, R}

-Quasi-hereditary algebras arose in the context of highest weight categories.
-Namely, in \cite{CPS} it is shown that every highest weight category with finite weight poset and all objects of finite lengths is the category of finite dimensional modules over a quasi-hereditary algebra.
+Quasi-hereditary algebras are ubiquituous in representation theory.
+For example, they appear as Schur algebras in the representation theory of the symmetric group, as $q$-Schur algebras in the context of finite groups of Lie type, and more generally hereditary algebras and algebras of global dimension two are quasi-hereditary.
+Quasi-hereditary algebras were first introduced in \cite{Sc}, followed by a detailed study in the context of highest weight categories and the representation theory of Lie algebras in \cite{CPS}.
+There it is shown that every highest weight category with finite weight poset and all objects of finite lengths is the category of finite dimensional modules over a quasi-hereditary algebra.
 Furthermore, it is shown that a finite dimensional algebra is quasi-hereditary if and only if its module category is a highest weight category.

 Highest weight categories play an important role in many areas of mathematics.
 For example, although only formally defined in \cite{CPS}, they connect representation theory with geometry in the work of Beilinson and Bernstein \cite{BB} and Brylinski and Kashiwara \cite{BK} linking perverse sheaves and highest weight representation theory in their proof of the Kazhdan-Lusztig conjecture.

-Well-known examples of quasi-hereditary algebras are Schur algebras, $q$-Schur algebras, hereditary algebras and algebras of global dimension two as well as algebras whose quiver does not have any oriented cycles.
+The work of Dlab and Ringel \cite{DR} provides a more algebraic ring theoretic approach to quasi-hereditary algebras connecting it in \cite{DR2} to highest weight categories.

-Every finite dimensional algebra over an algebraically closed field is Morita equivalent to a quotient of a path algebra and every quotient of a path algebra has an associated monomial algebra (see Section 2 for details).
+Every finite dimensional algebra over an algebraically closed field is Morita equivalent to a quotient of a path algebra by an admissible ideal and every such quotient of a path algebra has an associated monomial algebra (see Section 2 for details).
+A monomial algebra, is a quotient of a path algebra by an ideal generated by paths (as opposed to linear combinations of paths).
+For example, in the case of a quotient of a free algebra, a monomial algebra is given by a quotient by an ideal generated by (non-commutative) monomials.
 The properties of the original algebra are closely linked to the properties of the associated monomial algebra, see for example recent work \cite{CS, GHS}.